lemonstand/lemonsync/README.md

-When running, `LemonSync` will listen for changes in the folder you configure, and automatically push updates to your s3 store.
-This is helpful if you want to add your theme under local version control, or prefer to work in locally rather than in the LemonStand UI.
+**LemonSync** will listen for changes in the folder you configure, and automatically push updates to your store theme.
+This is helpful if you want to add your theme under version control, or prefer to work locally rather than in the LemonStand UI.

 #Installation